FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 - Don’t forget to trim the dewclaws too if your dog has them.

-Don’t continue if your dog is getting stressed by the process.
-This will just make it a bad experience for her (and you!).
-It will become an impossible task to complete in the future.
-Perhaps you only get one or two feet done in the first attempt.
-After that, you’ll need to take a break, play with your dog, and continue the other feet at a later stage.
+If the process is causing stress to your dog, it’s best not to continue.
+Pushing forward will only create a negative experience for both of you, and it may become increasingly difficult to complete the task in the future.
+Perhaps you can start by trimming one or two paws in the first attempt.
+After that, take a break, play with your dog, and continue with the remaining paws at a later time.

 Help!
 I cut the quick!

 Okay, don’t panic!
-It’s bound to happen every now and then.
-If you cut the quick, the nail will drip blood, which can last several minutes (any longer, contact your vet).
-Feed your dog a treat and don’t make a big deal out of the situation, otherwise your dog will respond to your stress.
-It looks more dramatic than it is!
+It’s bound to happen occasionally.
+If you accidentally cut the quick, the nail may bleed for several minutes (if it lasts longer, contact your vet).
+Offer your dog a treat and don’t make a big deal out of the situation, as your dog may respond to your stress.
+It may look more dramatic than it actually is!

 Here’s how to stop dog nail bleeding: If you have styptic powder handy, wipe the blood away with a tissue and then apply some powder to the tip of the nail.
-If you don’t have styptic powder, then apply pressure to the end of the nail with a tissue for a few minutes.
+If you don’t have styptic powder, then apply pressure to the end of your dog’s nail with a tissue for a few minutes.
 Try not to let your dog run around until the bleeding has stopped, or you’ll have a trail of blood throughout your house!

 If you have never clipped a dog’s nails before, it’s a good idea to get a lesson from your vet first.
 If you have a dog that struggles against clipping, or you just prefer not to do it yourself, you can use your vet or leave dog grooming to the hands of a professional.

-If you have a puppy, get her used to her feet and toes being touched before you even need to clip her nails.
-The best time to do this is when you are having some special bonding time and cuddles together when she is relaxed and perhaps even tired.
+If you have a puppy, get them used to their feet and toes being touched before you even need to clip their nails.
+The best time to do this is when you are having some special bonding time and cuddles together when they are relaxed and perhaps even tired.